-HIGH PRIORITY RISK S STATUS Finance and Chief Financial Off Reporting.
+HIGH STATUS Finance and Chief Financial Off Reporting.
 The primary executive reviewer is the Vice President, Business and Finance and Chief Financial Officer which is inconsistent with the roles and responsibility document on the RMA-ODA website.
-When a robust data management data submitted to external entition the established methodology of Whether intentional or unintention measure institutional performant es is inaccurate, in the data request in ional, material err ncomp s signi ors in lete, or inc ficantly inc reporting (consis crease data i stent with ed. used to Recommendation: The ORI should review the HERD survey for a these expenditures should account fund included directly related to an Rincluded.
+When a robust data management data submitted to external entition the established methodology of Whether intentional or unintentional performant Recommendation: The ORI should review the HERD survey for a these expenditures should account fund included directly related to an Rincluded.
 The ORI should ensur FAST project, can be in (research, research inservice) so that accura The ORI should ensurate reported.
 The ORI should estable survey data production submission of the HE definitions.
 At a minimal in the documentation of the compile data for the definitions and how consistent with the interprocess used to propose the process used to allowability.
-A jould be maintain in the HERD Star and contract and dentified based truction, non-rete reporting can be USFF R&D edit and adequate control of the ensure communications, flower the process used to the ensure suctions, flower the process used the HERD survey of the order to ensure the ensure that the ensure the ensure the ensure that the ensure the ensure that the ensure t iustificated for Survey effined and gradient on the search occurs appendix plete, ordance arts, orda cation for a reach core reach core egrant's per instruction.
+A jould be maintain in the HERD Star and contract and dentified based truction, non-rete reporting can be USFF R&D edit and adequate control of the ensure communications, flower the process used to the ensure suctions, flower the process used the HERD survey of the order to ensure the ensure that the ensure the ensure that the ensure that the ensure the ensure that th iustificated for Survey effined and gradient on the search occurs appendix plete, ordance arts, orda cation for a reach core reach core egrant's per instruction.
 In the case of the accurate, we with the corother, valid a produce of the produce of the case of the inclusions of the control of the con iding ience costs nould be in a ose or public perly RD timely vey data ehensive and ide data Management Attention Required: Urgent Timely Resources/Effort Required: ⊠ Significant Moderate Minimal